One click easy shopping at multiple retailers.

 ONE MAN, ONE HOPE—TWO VERY DIFFERENT PATHS

 When 9-year-old Uzziel happens upon a small child in a manger, in his home town of Bethlehem, he knows instinctively that he has discovered something amazing.
-As he begins to piece together the ancient prophecies that are such an important part of his upbringing, he comes to the conclusion that the small child is the long-awaited Messiah.
+As he begins to piece together the ancient prophecies that are such an important part of his upbringing, he comes to the conclusion that the small child is the long-anticipated Messiah.

 His excitement at the discovery is soon ruined when the envious and suspicious Herod orders all the boys in Bethlehem under the age of two killed.
 In one morning of extraordinary violence, Uzziel’s younger brothers and cousin are just some of the many who are slain in the vain attempt to kill Jesus, which only cements and grows Uzziel’s hatred of the Romans.

 As time passes, Uzziel’s support for those who would fight against the Romans does not diminish, but now he finds that his choices have been complicated as two very different leaders emerge, each with their own thoughts and their own distinct path to follow.
 But which way is the right one for Uzziel?
 And will either one help to rid his people of the oppression they live under?

 Anticipation—nothing is ever exactly as we expect.
 That is how it was with his arrival.

 With every passing day, we anticipated his coming.
 It would be soon.
 We all knew it.
 It had to be.
 How could he allow this injustice to continue?

 The promise of his coming lingered for years.
 But now—now was his time.
 We were certain.
 It was in our thoughts, spoken of behind closed doors, woven between whispers as our oppressors marched by.
 As they taxed our meager wages and issued their decrees.
 We longed for his appearing as that usurper set himself up as our king.